 Sometimes even brains need a little time off.
 Sleep will allow your brain a good chunk of downtime, but it is important to give your mind a little time to drift even in wake hours.
 The act of doing nothing is actually still doing something as it helps the brain take a pause and reboot.
-What are the things that you do to dive your mind a break?
+We asked the Team and here is what they told us

 "I find it very hard to 'switch off' but lockdown reintroduced the jigsaw into my life.
 We have one on the go on an old kitchen table and every time I pass I pause to add a piece or two.
 Taking ten minutes whilst the tea brews to focus on finding an edge bit can be very therapeutic"

 Alex - Play with my pens

 "When I want to switch off from the world I get my pens out and let my mind wander as I doodle and sketch creating patterns and forms on paper, pebbles and all sorts of different natural materials.
 I love to see where my mind will take me"

 Jo - Daydreaming on Pinterest